CodeScoring/docs/docs/agent/gitflic-ci.en.md

 # Integration into Gitflic CI

-The johnny console agent supports integration into GitFlic CI with two possible runner types – GitFlic shell or GitFlic docker.
+Using the johnny console agent, you can configure component scanning in GitFlic CI.
+The supported runner types are GitFlic shell and GitFlic docker.

 ## Using the agent with the GitFlic shell runner type